 Judy Fu’s experience spans commercial and investment treaty arbitrations, challenges before the Court of Justice of the European Union, commercial and public law litigation in English and offshore courts, and tax controversies.
 Ms. Fu has advised clients across a wide range of sectors, particularly involving the oil and gas, shipping, construction, tobacco, and finance and banking industries.

-Her representative matters include acting for:
+Her recent representative matters include:

-- a leading tobacco company in judicial review proceedings in the English High Court and challenges before the Court of Justice of the European Union arising out of (amongst other matters) the introduction of standardised packaging of tobacco products; and
+- advising a leading tobacco company in judicial review proceedings in the English High Court and challenges before the Court of Justice of the European Union arising out of, amongst other matters, the introduction of standardised packaging of tobacco products.

-Prior to joining the firm, Ms. Fu was a research assistant at the Law Commission for England and Wales, where she worked on the reform of English insurance contract law, culminating in the implementation of the commission’s recommendations in the Insurance Act 2015.
-Ms. Fu also trained and worked as an associate in the London and Hong Kong offices of a Magic Circle firm.
+Prior to joining the firm, Ms. Fu was a research assistant at the Law Commission, where she worked on the reform of insurance contract law in England and Wales.
+She also previously trained and worked as an associate in the London and Hong Kong offices of a Magic Circle firm.
 Ms. Fu has higher rights of audience in the Senior Civil Courts of England and Wales.